-The market price of our common stock, like that of the securities of many other biopharmaceutical companies, has been and is likely to continue to be highly volatile.
+These fluctuations in our common stock, like that of the securities of many other biopharmaceutical companies, has been and is likely to continue to be highly volatile.
 These fluctuations in our common stock price may significantly affect the trading price of our securities.
-During the 12 months preceding September 30, 2020, the market price of our common stock ranged from \$39.32 to \$66.22 per share.
+During the 12 months preceding June 30, 2020, the market price of our common stock ranged from \$73.09 to \$39.32 per share.
 Many factors can affect the market price of our securities, including, for example, fluctuations in our operating results, announcements of collaborations, clinical study results, technological innovations or new products being developed by us or our competitors, the commercial success of our approved medicines, governmental regulation, marketing authorizations, changes in payers' reimbursement policies, developments in patent or other proprietary rights and public concern regarding the safety of our medicines.